craig-m/rpi_cluster/doc/readme.md

 Preparation
 -----------

-* Download Raspbian lite, flash the image on to each SD card with DD or Etcher etc. I am using the 2018-06-27 Raspbian stretch lite image.
+* Download Raspbian lite, flash the image on to each SD card with DD or Etcher etc. I am using the 2018-10-09 Raspbian stretch lite image.

 * Create the empty file /boot/ssh on each SDcard to enable SSH access.
 Read https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/ for info.

 * Join The R-Pi to a switch.
-Setup a DHCP server and make sure it is configured to only give out IP addresses to known hosts, I use my pfSense firewall.
+Setup a DHCP server and make sure it is configured to only give out IP addresses to known hosts.
 You need to set static IPs for the Alpha, Beta, Omega and Psi hosts.

   The R-Pi in the Compute group (zeta, epsilon, gamma, delta) will get IP addresses from the Alpha and Beta R-Pi, once they have been configured.
 After the setup process the Alpha and Beta nodes will have static IP addresses, DHCP is needed for initial setup/bootstrap only (the cluster is not reliant on the DHCP server anymore).